-Subsidiaries are those entities in which Council has control.
-Westland Holdings Ltd is Council's direct reporting subsidiary.
-This company controls two Council Controlled Organisations, which are reporting entities under the Local Government Act 2002.
-The Group consists of Destination Westland and Westroads Ltd.

-Investments in subsidiaries are recorded at cost.
+Subsidiaries are those entities in which Council has control (CCOs).
+Westroads Ltd and Destination Westland Ltd are Council's direct reporting subsidiaries.
+As at 30 June 2024 the Group consists of Westland District Council, Destination Westland Ltd and Westroads Ltd. Investments in subsidiaries are recorded at cost in the Council's parent financial statements.
 Transactions with subsidiaries are at arm's length and under normal trading terms.
 Recharges are invoiced at cost.